The Cridlan Ross Smith Charitable Trust 2004

 Overview

-The Cridlan Ross Smith Charitable Trust 2004 was established by a Declaration of Trust dated 18 October 2005 and registered with the Charity Commission (charity number 1112652).
-The Trust is dedicated to advancing breast cancer education, research, and public awareness, with a particular focus on supporting work at the Royal Marsden Hospital and the Institute of Cancer Research.
+The Cridlan Ross Smith Charitable Trust 2004 was registered with the Charity Commission on 6 January 2006 (charity number 1112652).
+The Trust is dedicated to funding cancer research and facilities.

-In the financial year ending 5 April 2024, the Trust reported total income of £22,537 and total expenditure of £258,240.
-The Trust operates throughout England and makes grants to both individuals and organisations.
+In the financial year ending 5 April 2025, the Trust reported total income of £14,419 and total expenditure of £140,248.
+The Trust operates throughout England and appears to make grants to both individuals and organisations.
 The significant difference between income and expenditure suggests the Trust is drawing on accumulated assets to fund its grant-making activities.

 Funding Priorities